-Alongside DiGiCo and Allen & Heath, Calrec is part of the Audiotonix group of British console companies.
+Alongside DiGiCo, Allen & Heath and SSL, Calrec is part of the Audiotonix group of British console companies.

 Calrec’s consoles go far beyond mixing.
-They are sophisticated digital instruments that take advantage of network infrastructure to drive an infinitely more efficient and streamlined audio process.
+They are sophisticated digital instruments that take advantage of current and emerging networking technologies to facilitate infinitely more efficient and streamlined audio workflows.

-The Apollo, Artemis, and Summa consoles all leverage the increased power of FPGA technology, providing more digital audio channels for 5.1 surround production and more user-friendly control surfaces to deal with them.
-These control surfaces are flexible to accommodate operator needs — and in the case of Summa, the intuitive and straightforward user interface simplifies tasks and speeds up workflow.
-This enhanced flexibility and control allows consoles with relatively few physical controls to drive a much greater number of channels, busses, and outputs.
+The Apollo, Artemis, Summa and Brio consoles all leverage the power of FPGA technology, providing more digital audio channels for 5.1 surround production and more user-friendly control surfaces to interact with them.
+These control surfaces are flexible to accommodate operator needs, and their enhanced flexibility and control allows consoles with relatively few physical controls to drive a much greater number functions and features.

-Calrec’s Hydra2 seamless, scalable audio networking infrastructure links the Apollo, Artemis, and Summa consoles allowing for a large numbers of inputs and outputs to be shared and controlled regardless of location.
-Offering up to 512 bidirectional channels, Hydra2 makes connecting resources very straightforward.
-Audio interfaces and consoles can be added and removed without manual intervention, making new resources available to console operators instantaneously.
+Calrec’s networking protocols provide seamless, scalable audio networking infrastructures which allow for large numbers of inputs and outputs to be shared and controlled regardless of location.
+Whether on Hydra2 or over IP, Calrec makes connecting and managing resources very straightforward.

 Calrec’s dedication to the AIMS roadmap ensures transport protocols such as AES67, Dante and Ravenna continue to evolve and in doing so gives greater interoperability choices to its customers.